 This is good policy in my view, because it stops a way for people to sidestep the principle of progressive taxation.
 But the Liberals already seem to be backtracking on their pledge to increase tax fairness.
 This is due to a well-coordinated push by capitalist and professional lobbies, but also to the Liberal Party’s historical interests, along with personal scandals around Trudeau’s familial wealth and Morneau’s potential conflicts of interest.
 Some have perceptively made the point that while these reforms will eliminate a loophole used by people with high incomes, it won’t address the tax inequities that primarily benefit the wealthy.
 In essence, the full thrust of the Liberal reform efforts have fallen short because of poor communication, as well as the reality that many Liberals—including rebellious backbenchers—don’t really wish to see a fairer system of taxation.

 The problem with a tax plan that fixates on income or corporate profits is that it fails to address larger issues around entrenched inequality, and disparities in how different income sources are taxed.
 As it stands, Canada has no real policy to address massive intergenerational transfers of wealth, and Canada gives a massive tax break to those who earn income through investment as opposed to labour.
-With a capital gains inclusion rate at only 50%, a person who flips 100,000 dollars of stock profits will pay significantly lower taxes than a person who worked a 9-5 job for the same amount.
+With a capital gains inclusion rate at only 50 percent, a person who flips 100,000 dollars of stock profits will pay significantly lower taxes than a person who worked a 9-5 job for the same amount.
 This system flies in the face of the 1968 Carter Report recommendations, which argued that all income should be taxed equally regardless of source.

 But Singh has a couple plans here.
-First, he pledged to implement a rather bold estate tax plan which would, after excluding the primary residence, tax 40% of all assets in excess of four million dollars.
+First, he pledged to implement a rather bold estate tax plan which would, after excluding the primary residence, tax 40 percent of all assets in excess of four million dollars.
 This will ensure that the family home isn’t affected, but does address the reality that insufficient estate taxation is a barrier to equality of opportunity.
 Put another way, if we want a society where everyone has something approaching an equal shot at success, you have to challenge the ability to entrench wealth across generations.
-And while Singh would only increase the capital gains inclusion rate to 75%, meaning that there would still be tax benefits for earning income as investment versus labour, this would get us on the path toward a just system.
+And while Singh would only increase the capital gains inclusion rate to 75 percent, meaning that there would still be tax benefits for earning income as investment versus labour, this would get us on the path toward a just system.

 If Singh and the rest of the caucus can put this plan into the public discourse, it could not only generate interest, but demonstrate the ideological limits of Liberal tax reform.
 It would also be a unifying effort to reach out to the party’s left, many of whom backed Niki Ashton on similar, though more strident, efforts to improve the tax system.
 Finally, it is likely a bridge the Liberals wouldn’t cross in 2019, making it the sort of policy they won’t poach to entice progressive voters.